 In 2016, the UK voted to leave the European Union.
 The UK left the EU on 31 January 2020, and we have entered a transition period until the end of the year in which travel between the EU and the UK continues as normal.

 Some things will change, but not us!
 We welcome all students here as usual.

 If you come from the EU, EEA and Switzerland, you will be able to study, live and work in the UK as you do now, until 31 December 2020.
 Students can enter the UK with a valid passport or National ID.
-After this date there might be some changes in entry requirements for EU students.
+After this date, there will be some changes to the entry requirements for EU students.
 All is being negotiated at the moment and we will update this post as soon as official rules are announced.
 New rules will then take effect on 1 January 2021.